 The Most Common Causes of Hoyer Lift Falls

 When used properly, the Hoyer lift can be an extremely useful device, but the irresponsible use of the device or disregard for regular maintenance or inspection can prove disastrous.
 Causes of Hoyer lift falls can include the following:

 - Understaffing of nursing facilities.
 The indirect result of understaffing is that staff members are overworked and often forced to perform tasks on their own that require assistance.
 When a patient needs to be moved and another staff member is not available, caregivers may attempt to use the device by themselves, which can result in a fall.

 - Leaving patients unattended.
-It is beyond irresponsible to leave a patient unsupervised when still strapped into the Hoyer Lift, but other pressing concerns may lure the staff member away, further exhibiting the impact of poor staffing policies.
+It is beyond irresponsible to leave a patient unsupervised when still strapped into the Hoyer lift, but other pressing concerns may lure the staff member away, further exhibiting the impact of poor staffing policies.

 Alarming Fall DataIf your loved one is receiving care from a nursing home, there are plenty of reasons to be concerned about the fall prevention measures being taken.
-The CDC has reported that in facilities with 100 or more beds, there are 100-200 annually reported fall events.
+The CDC has reported that in facilities with 100 or more beds, 100 to 200 fall events are reported annually.
 When the number of falls seems to correlate to the total number of beds, there is a serious need for contemplation.

-Contact us today to arrange a free consultation with one of our Chicago nursing home abuse and neglect attorneys to learn more about your legal options and how we can help ensure you have the greatest chance of securing damages.
-Our lawyers are committed to serving the needs of all who require our services, which is why we work on a contingency basis and refuse to demand payment for our services unless we have been able to recover money on your behalf.
+Contact us today to arrange a free consultation with one of our Chicago nursing home abuse and neglect attorneys to learn more about your legal options and how we can help ensure that you have the greatest chance of securing damages.
+Our lawyers are committed to serving the needs of all who require our services, which is why we work on a contingency fee basis and refuse to take payment for our services unless we have been able to recover money on your behalf.